mapillary/mapillary_tools/README.md

 mapillary_tools
 ===============

-Useful tools and scripts related to Mapillary
+Useful tools and scripts related to Mapillary.
+More info and instructions in mapillary_tools.